alexSemerenko/rag-memento/README.md

 But which ones actually get retrieved?
 Which ones users ignore?
 Which ones haven't appeared in a search result in 60 days?

-Without tracking, you're flying blind. 'rag-memento' leaves notes.
+Without tracking, you're flying blind. rag-memento leaves notes.
 ---
 ## Features